blueswen/fastapi-observability/readme.md

 #### Grafana Data Source

-Add a TraceID derived field to extract trace id and create a Tempo link from trace id.
+Add a TraceID derived field to extract the trace id and create a Tempo link from the trace id.

 Grafana data source setting example: